hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 ## How to Use This Repository
-- Explore raw dataset under /1_data
+- Explore raw dataset under /1_data.
-- View the Excel workbook containing raw, cleaned data, service analysis, and churn summary under /2_analysis
+- View the Excel workbook containing raw, cleaned data, service analysis, and churn summary under /2_analysis.
-- Open the Tableau workbook using Tableau Public or Desktop to explore the interactive dashboard under /4_tableau_dashboard
+- Open the Tableau workbook using Tableau Public or Desktop to explore the interactive dashboard under /4_tableau_dashboard.
-- View the dashboard screenshot under /5_images for a quick visual reference
+- View the dashboard screenshot under /5_images for a quick visual reference.
-- Read this README for project context, methodology, and key insights
+- Read this README for project context, methodology, and key insights.

 ## Contact